 At Nguyen & Nguyen, P.C., we want to help you understand the legal issues you are facing.
-Our attorneys are happy to offer a free initial consultation to discuss your particular situation.
+Our attorneys are happy to offer a to discuss your particular situation.
 Presented here are brief answers to some of the questions we frequently hear.

 - What do I need to do to begin the bankruptcy process?.